 The remainder of the $55,740 total program cost (starting October 2022) is covered by a loan we help you to arrange in a local bank.
 You would only take a loan AFTER getting hired to do curricular practical training (CPT) practicum in a US company (up to 2 years).
 Average starting salaries have been around $80,000 – $95,000 /year, so it is very comfortable to repay the loan while doing a practicum.
 See https://ComPro.miu.edu/financial-aid/ for details.
 We are now accepting applications for our October 2022, January 2023 and April 2023 entries.

 20. How much does it cost for me to apply?

 There is no fee to fill out the initial online application, and it is simple and straightforward.

 21. Can you give me a job?

-We are an accredited university offering a Master’s degree in Computer Science with a required practical training internship of up to 24 months.
-We help you with preparing and applying for your paid work internship in any company in the US.
-We do not directly hire you.
+We are an accredited university offering a Master’s degree in Computer Science with a required practical training practicum of up to 24 months.
+We help you with preparing and applying for your paid work practicum in any company in the U.S. We do not directly hire you.

-While studying on-campus, students require full-time attention on their classwork, so there is no time for part-time employment during this period.
+While studying on-campus, students require full-time attention to their classwork, so there is no time for part-time employment during this period.

 22. I want to join this program after one year, should I apply now?